Master of Science (Health Practice) Clinical Leadership Major – Part-time

 Intake | February, July |

-The Clinical Leadership Major (MSc Health Practice) enhances professional career development, preparing health professionals for clinical leadership in a health care setting.
-Clinical theory and research, as well as professional role development, are an integral part of the course, which is focused on the development of the multiple roles of clinical leaders and prepares them for managerial and leadership roles within health care teams, units and organisations.
-Fundamental to this course is the development of leadership, critical thinking and clinical decision making capacity, preparing health professionals for a leadership role at an executive level.
+The Clinical Leadership Specialisation enhances professional career development, preparing health professionals for clinical leadership in a health care setting.
+Clinical theory and research, as well as professional role development, are an integral part of the specialisation, which is focused on the development of the multiple roles of clinical leaders and prepares them for managerial and leadership roles within health care teams, units and organisations.
+Fundamental to this specialisation is the development of leadership, critical thinking and clinical decision making capacity, preparing health professionals for a leadership role at an executive level.

 Admission criteria